Yes, Canada is perfect for solo female travel.

 3. Canada’s natural beauty is second to none.

+Ahh, another epic reason why Canada is perfect for solo female travel.
 Do you love nature?
 Then Canada is for you.
 In particular, Western Canada’s national parks will SLAY all your senses into a million swooning pieces.
 Seriously, Banff and Jasper are so. damn. beautiful.
 Sometimes I flip through my camping trip photos and wonder how these perfect mountains, lakes, lush greenery, etc. even exist in the real world.
 Like… wow.

 But Canada’s incredible scenery reaches every corner of the country, not just the most popular parks.